jhuapl-bio/taxtriage/docs/tass_scoring_methods.md

 ### 8.4 K2 Disparity Score

-Compares the pipeline's species-level classification against Kraken2's independent classification.
-If Kraken2 assigns reads to a different genus, this reduces confidence. **Disabled by default** (`k2_disparity_score_weight = 0`).
+Compares the pipeline's species-level classification against Kraken2's (or Centrifuge if enabled instead) classification.
+If Kraken2/Centrifuge assigns reads to a different genus, this reduces confidence. **Disabled by default** (`k2_disparity_score_weight = 0`).

 ### 8.5 DIAMOND Identity

 Average amino acid identity from a DIAMOND BLASTX protein alignment, weighted by CDS count.
 Provides protein-level confirmation of the taxonomic assignment. **Disabled by default** (`diamond_identity = 0`).
+We have not tested this since v1.0 so consider it less reliable of a tool to implement.
+The associated modules are still functional, however.

 ---